A Black Veil for Lisa: Plot

 Buloff interrogates Lisa, accusing her of involvement with the drug ring.
 In response, she counters with grievances about their home life.
 Lisa declares her intention to have an affair, leading to Buloff hitting her.
 Mueller is found alive by the police, and Buloff gets a break when he finds Lindt's lucky dollar at the crime scene.
 Buloff identifies Lindt in lobby footage at headquarters.

 Buloff investigates a red Porsche linked to Lisa and confronts Lindt's friend, Eric Scheurer, at a funfair.
 Buloff intercepts a call from Scheurer to Lindt, determining Lindt's location.
 Buloff arrests Lindt at his hotel, and during the drive, he sees Lisa getting into a red Porsche but loses her in pursuit.
 Buloff coerces Lindt into a plan to kill Lisa in exchange for freedom.

 Lisa's friend, Irini von Klaus, owns the red Porsche, leading Buloff to intervene when he discovers Lindt's plan.
 Buloff apologizes to Lisa, but she scolds him for his controlling behavior.
 The Rabbit provides more information on the tulips, but he is killed by Schouermann's enforcers.
 Buloff has Lisa stay at home while Lindt still believes the job is on.

 Lindt, thinking the job is still active, shows up at Lisa's house, and they engage in an affair.
 Buloff is relieved that Lisa is unharmed when he returns home.
 However, he later confronts Lindt at an abandoned factory, and Lindt shamelessly reveals the affair.
 Buloff forces Lindt to proceed with the plan to kill Lisa.

 Buloff writes a report on Schouermann, Lindt, and his own actions but protects Lisa by omitting details.
 When Buloff meets Lindt in the woods, Lindt slits Buloff's throat and stabs him, declaring Buloff will pay for his actions.
 Lisa, unaware of Buloff's fate, calls Schouermann for another meeting.

 The police are dispatched to arrest Lindt, who runs into the woods and is shot dead in retaliation.
 Lisa meets Schouermann, who rejects her and reveals Buloff's involvement with Lindt.
 The episode concludes with Lisa at the funeral, where Ostermeyer hints at Buloff's corruption but does not confirm Lisa's involvement.

-(Alternative ending: police comes to arrest Schouermann and Lisa on order of her defunct husband.)

 Production

-A Black Veil for Lisa was shot in 1968 in Hamburg under the title Vicolo cieco.
-Curti described the style of the film as "remarkably different" from the Italian thrillers of the period, and closer to American and German models of the style.
+A Black Veil for Lisa was shot in 1968 in Hamburg under the working title Vicolo cieco ("Dead end").
+Film scholar Roberto Curti described the style of the film as "remarkably different" from the typical Italian gialli of the period, and closer to American and German models of the style.

 Release

 A Black Veil for Lisa was released in Italy in September 1968. was shown in Germany as Das Geheimnis der jungen Witwe (translation: Mystery of the Young Widow). in this country, it was promoted as Edgar Wallace-style krimi.

+In the United States, distributor Commonwealth United re-edited the film from 95 minutes to 88 minutes, while replacing most of the original score with new music by Richard Markowitz.

 It was also released as Showdown.